camatcode/cam_tunez/README.md

 ### Important Changes / Possible Errata

+### To figure out

 * Changed the tool-versions erlang / elixir due to hex being unable to pull `inflex` (this might be something to do with my local hex?)

-### To figure out

-* Something about standalone tailwind causes "sh: 1: watchman: not found" (probably important: OS is Linux Mint)
+* Something about standalone tailwind causes "`sh: 1: watchman: not found`" (probably important: OS is Linux Mint)

 ### Personal / Style / Opinionated Changes